mohana2109/-Library-Management-System/README.md

 Library Management System

 The Library Management System is a console-based Java application designed to manage books in a library, handle user registrations, allow users to purchase and return books, and maintain transaction history.
 The system uses MySQL as the relational database to store details about books, users, and transactions.

 ## Features
 - **User Registration & Login**: Automatically generates a user ID when a new user registers.
+- **Admin Module**: Allows administrators to add new books, view user details, and track users who have purchased books.
 - **Book Management**: Users can view available books, purchase books, add new books, and return borrowed books.
 - **Transaction Logging**: The system logs transactions whenever a book is purchased or returned.
 - **Database Integration**: Book and user information are stored in a MySQL database.